kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **hsts-max-age:** Sets the time, in seconds, that the browser should remember that this site is only to be accessed using HTTPS.

 **hsts-preload:** Enables or disables the preload attribute in the HSTS feature (if is enabled)

+**ignore-invalid-headers:** set if header fields with invalid names should be ignored.
+This is 'true' by default.

 **keep-alive:** Sets the time during which a keep-alive client connection will stay open on the server side.
 The zero value disables keep-alive client connections.